-People looking for an adorable addition to their family will find great companionship in the company of a Pomchi.
+If you’re looking for an adorable addition to your family, you’ll find great companionship in the company of a Pomchi.
 Although it can take work to get them accustomed to having a boss, once dominance is established, their intelligence helps them learn quickly.

 A Pomchi is a sweet pet for singles and seniors, encouraging them to maintain a certain amount of activity each day for both their health.
-They have the potential to be your cuddle buddy for many years to come.
+The Pomeranian Chihuahua Mix has the potential to be your cuddle buddy for many years to come.

 - Related Read: Pomeranian vs Chihuahua: Which Dog is Right for You?